jonypeixoto/full-stack-web2-projects/full-stack-web-projects/README.md

 ## :information_source: How To Use

-## Each folder of the "front-end-projects" repository
+## Each folder of the "full-stack-web2-projects" repository
 Follow the instructions shown in each README of each folder of the "front-end-projects" repository.
 <br/>